MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 The following tips will help you take quality photos for photogrammetry:

-- If possible, take photos in a location where lighting is consistent and doesn't cast shadows stark shadows.
+- If possible, take photos in a location where lighting is consistent and doesn't cast shadows.

-- If there are shadows cast, try to keep your own shadow out of the picture
+- Try to keep your own shadow out of the picture.

-- Avoid having moving objects in the background while taking photos
+- Avoid moving objects in the background while taking photos.

-- If the camera you are using has HDR, turn this feature off and do not adjust the exposure of your photographs while you are capturing images
+- If the camera you're using has a High Dynamic Range (HDR) setting, turn this feature off and try not to adjust the exposure of your photographs while capturing images.

-- Take pictures about 1 meter apart while circling the object
+- Take pictures about 1 meter apart while circling the object.

-- If it is possible, maintain a perpendicular location to the model while you are taking photos
+- If it is possible, maintain a perpendicular location to the subject while taking photos.

-- If the subject is large, move in a lateral motion from one end of the object to the other changing the height with each pass until you feel that you have captured all of surfaces of the object
+- If the subject is large, move in a lateral motion from one end of the object to the other, changing the height with each pass until you feel you've captured all surfaces.

 ## Set preferences

-While the majority of Metashape’s preferences can be left at their default values, there are a few alterations that should be made before getting started.
+For the most part, you can use the default preferences, but there are a few changes to make before getting started.

-1. First navigate to the preferences panel by selecting **Tools > Preferences**.
+1. On the **Tools** menu, select **Preferences**.

     ![Tools > Preferences command](media/agisoft-1.PNG "Tools > Preferences command")